 Who gets Cancer?

 Anyone can get cancer at any age; however, middle and older aged people are most likely to develop cancer.
-In Indiana, during 2011, 71 percent of all cancers cases occurred among people ages 55–84.
+In Indiana, during 2013, 71 percent of all cancers cases occurred among people ages 55–84, including 24 percent among people ages 55-64, 28 percent among people ages 65-74, and 19 percent among people ages 75-84.
 And, individuals who have been exposed to certain external and internal risk factors have an increased risk of developing cancer.
-For example, according to the American Cancer Society, the risk of developing lung cancer is about 23 times higher in male smokers and 13 times higher in female smokers, compared to lifelong nonsmokers.
+For example, according to the American Cancer Society (ACS), the risk of developing lung cancer is about 25 times higher in men and women who smoke than those who are nonsmokers.

 How is Cancer Staged?